 Google announced the release of the Bristlecone quantum processor on Monday at the annual American Physical Society meeting in Los Angeles.
 Google released the 72-qubit square array Google Bristlecone quantum processor, which is eight times more than its previous design.

-The primary need for building Quantum computer with up to 72 qubits that forms a matrix with each other is that the error rates have dropped quite low.
-If the quantum processor’s error rate can be kept low so to solve explicit computational science problems, it can go beyond the traditional silicon computer to achieve so-called quantum supremacy.
+The primary need for building a Quantum computer with up to 72 qubits that forms a matrix with each other is that the error rates have dropped quite low.
+If the quantum processor’s error rate can be kept low so as to solve explicit computational science problems, it can go beyond the traditional silicon computer to achieve so-called quantum supremacy.

 According to the announcement, Google plans to use an apparently original test to establish quantum supremacy.
 “Our theory team has developed a benchmarking tool for quantum supremacy.”
 The previous design was a linear nine-qubit system, as Google achieved best case error rates of 1% for readout, 0.6% for two-qubit gates, and 0.1% for single-qubit gates.
-Google believes that you need a 49-qubit quantum processor with a circuit depth of over 40 along with double-qubit error rate less than 0.5%.
+Google believes that you need a 49-qubit quantum processor with a circuit depth of over 40 along with a double-qubit error rate of less than 0.5%.

 Google acknowledged that the quantum computer would surpass the current silicon computer.
 For other organizations, they are also searching quantum computing techniques and a cloud service allowing researchers to test quantum algorithms.